 I fully expect this type of machine learning to be applied across almost every industry vertical over the next 10 years.
 A few recent examples:

 We’ve been working on a neural network to help refine ultrasonic data transmission.
-If you’d like to check out a snippet of the code behind our functioning multi-layer perceptron in Objective-C (yes, we’ve been working on this bad boy for a while) you can do so here!
+If you’d like to learn more, contact us!